Updated as of May 16, 2023

 - Headache

-Symptoms may appear two to 14 days after exposure to someone with COVID-19.
-In children, the most common symptoms are fever and cough.
+Symptoms may appear two to 14 days after infection.
+In children, the most common symptoms are fever, congestion and cough.

 When should my child see a doctor for COVID-19 symptoms?

-Note: If your child has a fever or cough, we highly recommend that your child stay home until the fever and other symptoms are gone for 24 hours.
-Staying home while sick protects your friends, loved ones and members of your community, some of whom may be at higher risk for illness.
+Note: If your child has a fever or cough and does not need medical care, we highly recommend that your child stay home until the fever and other symptoms are gone for 24 hours.

 If your child is having difficulty breathing, call 911 or go to the nearest emergency department.